Death of Tiran Fero

-On 23 November 2022, an Israeli Druze 17-year old student named Tiran Fero, from Daliyat al-Karmel, was severely injured in a car crash near the Palestinian city of Jenin, where he was going to a car mechanic.
-After being brought to a local hospital for treatment, he was reportedly removed from life support and held hostage by members of the Jenin Brigades, a Palestinian armed group.
+On 23 November 2022, a 17-year old Israeli Druze student named Tiran Fero, from Daliyat al-Karmel, was severely injured in a car crash near the Palestinian city of Jenin, where he was going to a car mechanic.
+He was brought to a local hospital for treatment.
+According to his family members, he died after being removed from life support and his body was held hostage by members of the Jenin Brigades, a Palestinian armed group.
+However, the Israel Defense Forces (IDF) and Palestinian sources have said that he was already dead when the militants seized his body.
+The Jenin Brigades attempted to exchange Fero's body for the bodies of Palestinians held by Israel but released the body after 30 hours of diplomatic pressure and threats of military intervention from the IDF.

-Event
+Crash

 Tiran Fero (טירן פרו; 24 November 2004 – 23 November 2022) was driving to Hebron with his friend Adir Daksa, intending to buy a new speaker system for his vehicle.
 He was one day away from celebrating his 18th birthday.
 His car lost control and the ensuing crash left both teenagers wounded, Fero seriously.
 While Daksa was brought to an Israeli hospital, Fero's serious injuries meant that he could not be transported to Israel.
 He was instead brought to a local Jenin hospital where he was placed on life support.
+Upon hearing the news his father Husam and uncle Edri both rushed to the hospital to be with him.

+Hospital storming

-Upon hearing the news his father Husam and uncle Edri both rushed to the hospital to be with their son.
-The hospital was later stormed a little over 8:30 PM by twenty members of the Palestinian group Jenin Brigades, who thought the hospital was treating a wounded Israeli soldier, according to a Palestinian official.
-The attackers disconnected Fero from the life support and held him hostage.
+The hospital was later stormed a little after 8:30 pm by 20 members of the Palestinian group Jenin Brigades.
+According to his father and uncle, the attackers disconnected Fero from the life support and held him hostage.
 Fero died shortly after according to his family, but his body was held hostage for 30 hours.
-While the Palestinian media and the IDF have both said that he had already died at the time of the kidnapping, Fero's father Husam and uncle Edri who were both in the same room as Fero when the attack happened said that he was still alive at the time of the abduction.
-The group stated it will only hand over Fero's body if Israel handed over the bodies of Palestinian militants killed while carrying out attacks against Israelis.
+However, the Palestinian media and the IDF have both said that Fero had already died at the time of the kidnapping.
+The group said it would only hand over Fero's body if Israel handed over the bodies of Palestinians killed by Israel.